-• The staff member will talk to them about the rule they are breaking using the language of good choices i.e. 'When you called X a name you upset her, that is against our rule of being kind', then ask the child to tell you the rule and how they broke it - this reinforces the language and helps to embed the meaning for the child.
-Staff will use a calm and quiet tone.
-The child must stay with the staff member for a few minutes - between 2 and 5 depending on the severity of the offence, until they are given permission to go.
-If more than one child is involved staff may send one of them to stand with another member of staff - and may send a helpful child with them to inform the other staff member how long they need to stay with them.
+- The staff member will talk to them about the rule they are breaking using the language of good choices i.e. 'When you called X a name you upset her, that is against our rule of being kind', then ask the child to tell you the rule and how they broke it this reinforces the language and helps to embed the meaning for the child try to use a calm and quiet tone.
+The child must stay with the staff member for a few minutes between 2 and 5 depending on the severity of the offence until they are given permission to go.
+If more than one child is involved staff may send one of them to stand with another member of staff and may send a helpful child with them to inform the other staff member how long they need to stay with them.
 This time should be used to reinforce the language of good choices with the child in a calm and positive way.
-Staff must also tell them that they will be informing their class teacher at the end of playtime - this is not to punish them further, but makes sure that all staff are informed should children engage in 'rough play' they should immediately be told to stand with an adult for at least five minutes or until the end of playtime (whichever is sooner) and the class teacher must be informed using the post-it system.
-No warnings should be issued.

-• If children have been involved in fighting they will be asked to stay with an adult for the remainder of the playtime and be informed that they will miss their next playtime.
+Staff must also tell them that they will be informing their class teacher at the end of playtime this is not to punish them further, but makes sure that all staff are in the loop should there be any further issues or should parents want to know what has happened. - Should children engage in 'rough play' they should immediately be told to stand with an adult for at least five minutes or until the end of playtime (whichever is sooner) and the class teacher must be informed using the post-it system.
+No warnings should be issued. - If children have been involved in fighting they will be asked to stay with you for the remainder of the playtime and be informed that they will miss their next playtime.
 No warnings should be issued and the headteacher as well as the class teacher should be informed.

-• The teacher of any child who has had to stay with a member of staff during playtime should be notified at the end of the break by a post-it note, stating the issue very briefly (fighting, name-calling, damaging equipment), dated and initialled.
-The teacher keeps the post-its in a secure place in case they are needed at a later date.
-Apart from malicious aggression or bullying there should be no further punishment as the

-Apart from malicious aggression or bullying there should be no further punishment as th issue has been dealt with outside.

-If children have been involved in bullying behaviour or racist incidents both the class teacher and headteacher should be informed using the same protocols.

-• Children bringing issues back to the class room at the start of lessons which have 'just happened' should be told that it will be dealt with at the end of the lesson.
-Staff will always go back to any of these issues before the next playtime.
+- The teacher of any child who has had to stay with a member of staff during playtime should be notified at the end of the break by a post-it note, stating the issue very briefly (fighting, name-calling, damaging equipment), dated and initialled.
+All post-its should be kept until the end of the week as part of the reward system.
+Apart from malicious aggression or bullying there should be no further punishment as the issue has been dealt with outside. - If children have been involved in bullying behaviour or racist incidents both the class teacher and headteacher should be informed using the same protocols - Children bringing issues back to the class room at the start of lessons which have 'just happened' should be told that it will be dealt with at the end of the lesson please make sure you always go back to any of these issues before the next playtime.